KONFeature/KONFeature.github.io/src/content/articles/frak/frak-frontend-optimization.md

 Building a Web3 wallet is usually a trade-off between security and speed.
 Most wallets are heavy browser extensions that inject massive scripts into every page you visit.

 At Frak, we took a different approach: an embedded wallet that lives inside an iframe on our partners' websites.
-This brings a brutal constraint—**if our wallet is heavy, we slow down the New York Times, Le Monde, or any other partner using our technology.** That is unacceptable.
+This brings a brutal constraint—**if our wallet is heavy, we slow down any partner using our technology.** That is unacceptable.

 Our listener app loads across multiple websites with **hundreds of thousands of loads per day**.
 Every kilobyte saved translates to **multiple gigabytes** of bandwidth reduction per month.